g-linville/nanobot-advent-of-code-solver/README.md

 You will also need to have [microsandbox](https://github.com/microsandbox/microsandbox) installed.
 Start the server by running `msb server start --dev`.

+Export your OpenAI API key to the environment variable `OPENAI_API_KEY`.

 Then you can run this agent with [nanobot](https://github.com/nanobot-ai/nanobot) by running `nanobot run nanobot.yaml`.
 Tell the agent which problem you would like to solve.
 I typically say something like "try 2024 day 2".